terra-money/docs/docs/dev/spec-market.md

 $$Pool_{Terra} = Pool_{Base} + \delta$$
 $$Pool_{Luna} = ({Pool_{Base}})^2 / Pool_{Terra}$$

-At the [end of each block](#end-block), the market module attempts to "replenish" the pools by decreasing the magnitude of $\delta$ between the Terra and Luna pools.
+At the [end of each block](#end-block), the market module attempts to replenish the pools by decreasing the magnitude of $\delta$ between the Terra and Luna pools.
 The rate at which the pools will be replenished toward equilibrium is set by the parameter [`PoolRecoveryPeriod`](#poolrecoveryperiod).
 Lower periods mean lower sensitivity to trades: previous trades are more quickly forgotten and the market is able to offer more liquidity.

-This mechanism ensures liquidity and acts as a sort of low-pass filter, allowing for the spread fee (which is a function of `TerraPoolDelta`) to drop back down when there is a change in demand, hence necessary change in supply which needs to be absorbed.
+This mechanism ensures liquidity and acts as a low-pass filter, allowing for the spread fee (which is a function of `TerraPoolDelta`) to drop back down when there is a change in demand, causing a necessary change in supply which needs to be absorbed.

 ### Swap Procedure